danielmeint/nextdnsctl/README.md

 **Disclaimer**: This is an unofficial tool, not affiliated with NextDNS.
 Built by a user, for users.

+> ⚠️ **Note**: While `nextdnsctl` now handles API rate limiting and retries, it is **not recommended for importing very large blocklists**.
+For large-scale filtering, prefer using NextDNS’s built-in curated blocklists under the **Privacy** tab, and use the `denylist` feature for specific overrides or fine-tuning.

 ## Features
 - Bulk add/remove domains to the NextDNS denylist and allowlist.
 - Import domains from a file or URL to the denylist and allowlist.